 As developers, we depend on feedback to tell us how good our code is.
-That’s why I’m passionate about unit tests and TDD: they give me feedback quickly, and the feedback is so good that I’ve come to depend on it.
+That's why I’m passionate about unit tests and test-driven development: they give me feedback quickly, and the feedback is so good that I've come to depend on it.
 Unit tests are faster than manual testing, and faster than acceptance testing.
 But there are forms of feedback that are faster still…

 I’ve seen crashers ship which could have been prevented altogether, simply by enabling more compiler warnings.
 The sooner you detect a problem, the cheaper it is to find and fix.
 So let’s all dial up our Xcode warnings to catch more problems at compile time. …But how high should the warning settings be?

 [This post is part of the series TDD Sample App: The Complete Collection …So Far]

 First, Get to Zero

 Before you increase your Xcode warnings, drive any existing warnings down to zero.
 Fix the problems where you can.
 Where it’s too much, disable that particular warning for now.